piot5/displayflow_cli/README.md

     Persistent IDs: Monitors are identified by their hardware signature (synth.rs), so your settings survive a reboot or GPU port swap.

     Smart Animation: If an animation direction is present in the task string, screen_animation.exe is triggered instantly in a background thread to mask the Windows display-driver handshake.

+If this tool saved you some time, consider leaving a ⭐ - it helps others find the project!